You are here

 • The donation of a complete set of books to the school or institution visited

 In 2013, the Sponsor a Book team expanded their ministry to include a Workshop Program for female prison inmates.
 Their "Learning To Fly' program involves weekly includes weekly classes, workshops and group and personal counseling sessions for inmates.
 The 6 month program covers topics such as self-esteem, forgiveness, conflict resolution, values, communication, assertiveness, the importance of having a life plan and more.
 Isabelle and team have plans to further expand the "Learning to Fly" program to include juvenile delinquents.
 Stay tuned for more updates on this life-changing program.
+[Please note: We do not accept donations from: MI, MS, PA, RI, TN, WI and WV]

 Help support this project